MWeldonLD/impossible-toggle-switch/README.md

 ![Turn on Feature Flag](img/turn-on-feature-flag.gif)

-- Now let's run `index.hmtl` in VSCode with your feature flag turned on, this will run the project and display the new feature for the user
+- Now let's run `index.html` in VSCode with your feature flag turned on, this will run the project and display the new feature for the user
 - The LaunchDarkly `new-toggle-switch` flag value is evaluated as True and the new feature is now rendered for the user

 ![Feature Flag On](img/feature-flag-on.png)